Two Harbors Investment Corp. (NYSE:TWO) Shares Sold by Wiley BROS. Aintree Capital LLC

 Wiley BROS.
-Aintree Capital LLC trimmed its position in shares of Two Harbors Investment Corp.
-(NYSE:TWO) by 9.1% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 172,784 shares of the real estate investment trust’s stock after selling 17,340 shares during the quarter.
-Two Harbors Investment accounts for approximately 0.9% of Wiley BROS.
-Aintree Capital LLC’s portfolio, making the stock its 27th largest holding.
+Aintree Capital LLC reduced its position in shares of Two Harbors Investment Corp.
+(NYSE:TWO) by 9.1% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 172,784 shares of the real estate investment trust’s stock after selling 17,340 shares during the period.
+Two Harbors Investment accounts for about 0.9% of Wiley BROS.
+Aintree Capital LLC’s holdings, making the stock its 27th biggest holding.
 Wiley BROS.
-Aintree Capital LLC owned about 0.06% of Two Harbors Investment worth $1,267,000 at the end of the most recent quarter.
+Aintree Capital LLC owned approximately 0.06% of Two Harbors Investment worth $1,267,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently modified their holdings of the company.
-Brandywine Global Investment Management LLC increased its stake in shares of Two Harbors Investment by 21.0% during the fourth quarter.
-Brandywine Global Investment Management LLC now owns 6,871,391 shares of the real estate investment trust’s stock worth $43,771,000 after acquiring an additional 1,191,496 shares during the period.
-Nuveen Asset Management LLC lifted its holdings in shares of Two Harbors Investment by 2.1% in the fourth quarter.
-Nuveen Asset Management LLC now owns 4,324,503 shares of the real estate investment trust’s stock valued at $27,547,000 after purchasing an additional 90,432 shares in the last quarter.
-Norges Bank purchased a new stake in shares of Two Harbors Investment in the fourth quarter valued at about $19,613,000.
-JPMorgan Chase & Co. lifted its holdings in shares of Two Harbors Investment by 26.3% in the fourth quarter.
-JPMorgan Chase & Co. now owns 2,776,193 shares of the real estate investment trust’s stock valued at $17,684,000 after purchasing an additional 577,560 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Two Harbors Investment by 4.6% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 2,707,047 shares of the real estate investment trust’s stock valued at $17,244,000 after purchasing an additional 118,329 shares in the last quarter.
-Institutional investors and hedge funds own 59.69% of the company’s stock.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Brandywine Global Investment Management LLC boosted its stake in Two Harbors Investment by 21.0% during the fourth quarter.
+Brandywine Global Investment Management LLC now owns 6,871,391 shares of the real estate investment trust’s stock worth $43,771,000 after buying an additional 1,191,496 shares during the period.
+Nuveen Asset Management LLC boosted its stake in Two Harbors Investment by 2.1% during the fourth quarter.
+Nuveen Asset Management LLC now owns 4,324,503 shares of the real estate investment trust’s stock worth $27,547,000 after buying an additional 90,432 shares during the period.
+Norges Bank purchased a new position in Two Harbors Investment during the fourth quarter worth about $19,613,000.
+JPMorgan Chase & Co. boosted its stake in Two Harbors Investment by 26.3% during the fourth quarter.
+JPMorgan Chase & Co. now owns 2,776,193 shares of the real estate investment trust’s stock worth $17,684,000 after buying an additional 577,560 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its stake in Two Harbors Investment by 4.6% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 2,707,047 shares of the real estate investment trust’s stock worth $17,244,000 after buying an additional 118,329 shares during the period.
+Hedge funds and other institutional investors own 59.69% of the company’s stock.

-In other news, General Counsel Rebecca B. Sandberg sold 17,190 shares of the stock in a transaction that occurred on Monday, February 1st.
-The shares were sold at an average price of $6.08, for a total value of $104,515.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO Mary Kathryn Riskey sold 10,394 shares of the stock in a transaction that occurred on Monday, February 1st.
-The shares were sold at an average price of $6.08, for a total transaction of $63,195.52.
-Following the completion of the transaction, the chief financial officer now owns 106,332 shares of the company’s stock, valued at $646,498.56.
-The disclosure for this sale can be found here.
-Insiders sold 92,651 shares of company stock valued at $562,099 over the last quarter.
-Insiders own 0.80% of the company’s stock.

-Two Harbors Investment (NYSE:TWO) last issued its earnings results on Monday, February 8th.
-The real estate investment trust reported $0.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.23 by $0.07.
-Two Harbors Investment had a negative net margin of 246.97% and a positive return on equity of 11.09%.
-On average, equities analysts predict that Two Harbors Investment Corp. will post 0.69 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 29th.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 29th.
 Stockholders of record on Monday, March 29th will be issued a $0.17 dividend.
-This represents a $0.68 annualized dividend and a dividend yield of 9.18%.
-The ex-dividend date is Friday, March 26th.
-Two Harbors Investment’s dividend payout ratio (DPR) is presently 49.64%.
+The ex-dividend date of this dividend is Friday, March 26th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 9.18%.
+Two Harbors Investment’s payout ratio is 49.64%.

-A number of research firms have recently weighed in on TWO.
-Zacks Investment Research raised shares of Two Harbors Investment from a “hold” rating to a “buy” rating and set a $8.50 price objective for the company in a research report on Thursday, March 18th.
-Jefferies Financial Group began coverage on shares of Two Harbors Investment in a research report on Monday, December 14th.
-They issued a “hold” rating and a $6.50 price objective for the company.
-JMP Securities boosted their price objective on shares of Two Harbors Investment from $6.00 to $6.75 and gave the company a “market outperform” rating in a research report on Friday, January 22nd.
-Finally, Keefe, Bruyette & Woods lowered shares of Two Harbors Investment from an “outperform” rating to a “market perform” rating and set a $6.75 price target for the company. in a research report on Friday, December 18th.
-Seven analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and an average target price of $6.79.
+Several research analysts have weighed in on TWO shares.
+Zacks Investment Research raised shares of Two Harbors Investment from a “hold” rating to a “buy” rating and set a $8.50 target price for the company in a research note on Thursday, March 18th.
+JMP Securities raised their price objective on shares of Two Harbors Investment from $6.00 to $6.75 and gave the company a “market outperform” rating in a research note on Friday, January 22nd.
+Keefe, Bruyette & Woods lowered shares of Two Harbors Investment from an “outperform” rating to a “market perform” rating and set a $6.75 price objective for the company. in a research note on Friday, December 18th.
+Finally, Jefferies Financial Group started coverage on shares of Two Harbors Investment in a research note on Monday, December 14th.
+They issued a “hold” rating and a $6.50 price target for the company.
+Seven equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $6.79.

+In other Two Harbors Investment news, General Counsel Rebecca B. Sandberg sold 8,697 shares of the business’s stock in a transaction on Friday, January 29th.
+The shares were sold at an average price of $6.02, for a total value of $52,355.94.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO William Ross Greenberg acquired 35,000 shares of the company’s stock in a transaction on Thursday, February 18th.
+The stock was purchased at an average cost of $6.58 per share, for a total transaction of $230,300.00.
+Insiders sold a total of 92,651 shares of company stock worth $562,099 over the last ninety days.
+Corporate insiders own 0.80% of the company’s stock.

 Two Harbors Investment Profile